Respiratory Protection for Surface Miners

 Individual Needs: Think about your needs with regard to fit and feature preferences, as well as physical needs and limitations.

 HSI’s Online Safety Training MSHA Self Rescue & Respiratory Devices course addresses the requirements stated in MSHA regulations Parts 56/57 Subpart D – Air Quality, Radiation, and Physical Agents.
-The purpose of the lesson is to provide mining contractors with an awareness of how they may use respiratory devices to prevent chronic, acute, and immediately life threatening exposures to respiratory hazards.
+The purpose of the lesson is to provide mining contractors with an awareness of how they may use respiratory devices or breathing apparatus to prevent chronic, acute, and immediately life threatening exposures to respiratory hazards.

 Safety training is a must when it comes to protecting yourself from respiratory hazards.
 It provides you with the knowledge needed to stay safe on the job.

-Training often works best when it incorporates different types of media, like video, music, 3D graphics, and games.
+Occupational safety training often works best when it incorporates different types of media, like video, music, 3D graphics, and games.
 These features help the employee retain lifesaving information.
 When you combine material on regulations and safe practices with entertaining aspects like games, knowledge checks, and interactive storytelling, workers have an easier time recalling safety concepts on the job.

 Learn more about mining safety.